-As Baker Mckenzie is a large global company, it offers services regarding to construction of shopping malls, hotels and other commercial sites, real estate finance, real estate tax, mergers & acquisition and more.
+As Baker Mckenzie is a large global company, it offers services regarding the construction of shopping malls, hotels, and other commercial sites, real estate finance, real estate tax, mergers & acquisition and more.

-Baker Mckenzie is a global large scale law firm and only handle real estate transactions for corporations.
-The real estate they have in hand are mainly commercial and industrial.
+Baker Mckenzie is a global large-scale law firm and only handles real estate transactions for corporations.
+The real estate they have in hand is mainly commercial and industrial.

 14th Floor, Hutchison House,